SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

     Open the folder where you just exported the files and move the exported files to the **Vanilla structure directory** (1).Then open Minecraft, enter your save/server, and load this structure at the desired location.
     { .annotate }

-    1. The directory for Vanilla structure file is .minecraft[^mcdir]/saves/<your_world_name>/generated/minecraft/structures
+    1. The directory for Vanilla structure file is:
+	`.minecraft(1)/saves/<your_world_name>/generated/minecraft/structures`
+		{ .annotate }

+		1. Game saves and configurations are not necessarily stored directly in the `.minecraft` folder, and the specific path depends on the version isolation.
+Taking the `saves` folder location as an example: if version isolation is disabled, the saves directory is in `.minecraft/saves`, otherwise, it is in `.minecraft/versions/<your_game_version>/saves`.

     If you cannot find this directory, it means that the game has not created it yet.
 You can manually create this directory and copy the files into it.

     When loading the structure, please note: **the x and z coordinates of the projection origin must be `-65+k×128`, where k is any integer**. y coordinates are arbitrary.
 For example, (63,62,-65).
 Only then can the **ground drawing be aligned with the map's grid**.